johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 <br/><br/>

 {{< figure src="cases_nonlog.png" title="" caption="" >}}
+<br/><br/>

+Note that there are some cases and deaths for which the county is unknown.
+According to the New York Times, they will follow up with the state sources to get those resolved.
+As of 3/31/2020 the Department of Public Health lists 77 confirmed cases as "pending address validation" and two deaths.

 Because
 some of us may be a bit unclear about the location of all